lukebrc/KeyInfrastructure/.ai/prd.md

     *   The root CA's private key must be accessible to the application, secured by a password loaded from an environment variable.

 ## Key user stories and use cases
-*   **As a User,** I want to register for an account by providing my credentials and a PIN so that I can have my certificates managed by the system.
+*   **As a User,** I want to register for an account by providing my credentials and a password so that I can have my certificates managed by the system.
 *   **As a User,** I want to log in to the portal with my username and password to access my certificate information.
 *   **As a User,** I want to be clearly notified when my certificate is about to expire so I can take action to renew it.
-*   **As a User,** I want to download my certificate and private key securely packaged in a file that is protected by my PIN.
+*   **As a User,** I want to download my certificate and private key securely packaged in a file that is protected by my password.
 *   **As an Administrator,** I want to log in to the system to manage users and their certificates.
 *   **As an Administrator,** I want to create a new certificate for a user by specifying all its required parameters to meet our organizational standards.